mccoyJosh/ClassInfo/SDEV140/M05/Day1/1_program_debugging.md

 ## Loop Error

-This piece of code should do x^x, x being the given import
+This piece of code should do x^x, x being the given input

 ```python
 x = int(input("Please enter value to take to the power of itself: "))